The Song:Before going with the Dust Brothers for

 On his way home from Australia and Asia, Beck stopped in Hawaii on September 9, 1994, and this "Minus" sounds much more like

 Odelay's, though some of the lyrics have changed yet again.
 The last line of the first and last verse was "It's a graduation from our brain!"
 He ends the song by shouting it some more: "Hey!
 From their brain, just a graduation!
 It's a graduation!
 It's a graduation from their brains!"
 This is an interesting change, really, and a weird line.
-Might be from where the title "Minus" is derived?
+But might it be from where the title "Minus" is derived, the idea of losing something?

 Beck consistently returned to the song throughout 1994 and 1995 until he finally recorded it.